-The fins of this species have a long spikey crown appearance, however if the webbing reaches more than 2/3 up the tail then it is classified as a different type – the Combtail Betta.
+The fins of this species have a long spikey crown appearance, however, if the webbing reaches more than 2/3 up the tail then it is classified as a different type – the Combtail Betta.

-Usually the female has lighter colors with a shorter tail with a less majestic overall appearance.
+Usually, the female has lighter colors with a shorter tail with a less majestic overall appearance.

 If you want to breed Betta fish, you should know this is a dominant tail type over other variations, and therefore is one of the easiest to breed.

 The female is again quite different.
 She does not have any of the remarkable characteristics of the male but sometimes has bright colors.
-Females tend to have lighter colorations and short fins and tail.
+Females tend to have lighter colorations and short fins and tails.

 Contrary to most Betta Fish, Plakat Bettas have short and round tails.
 They are almost the exception to the rule.
 Their fins are also quite short when compared to other variations.
 Still, the male shows amazing colors.